qingkaikong/blog/27_git_contribute_open_source_project/README.md

 ---
 ### (7) Sync with the upstream master before you push
-Since other people may also work on this project, and merged some new things into the upstream master already, therefore, you need sync with the upstream master before push to avoid conflict.
+Since others may also work on this project, and merged some new things into the upstream master already, you need sync with the upstream master before pushing to avoid conflicts.

 ```bash
 $ # this will get all the latest updates from the upstream repo